quacktacular/macos-setup-helper/README.md

 ===============================================
 ```

+## Snipe-IT ##
+The first addon feature is for the Snipe-IT API.
+If you use Snipe-IT, you can create an API token and have the script automatically add machines and update specs for you.
+Currently it supports these features.
+* Check if an asset exists and offer to add if missing
+* Supports CPU, RAM, storage, MAC address, battery health and more via custom fields
+* Update asset specs if they have changed since adding
+* Check the name matches existing records in the database (and offers to update if mistached)

 ## Todo ##
 * Move employee username feature to an addon (mostly useful for imaging)
 * Move "prepare" steps (password policy and disk rename) to an addon